Liposuction South Florida

-If you have excess fat deposits on your body that you want to get rid of, such as in the stomach, hips, buttocks and inner and outer thighs, then you may want to find out if liposuction is an option for you.
+If you have excess fat deposits on your stomach, hips, buttocks, inner, and outer thighs, then liposuction is an option for you.
 South Florida Center for Cosmetic Surgery

-Are you a good candidate for POWER X lipo?
+Are you a good candidate for POWER X liposuction?
 Yes if:

 - You are in overall good health and have a hard time reducing fat thru exercise